-- · the election of eleven directors; - the approval of the Company's shareholder rights plan; - the approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in this proxy statement; - the selection, on an advisory basis, of the frequency (annual, biennial or triennial) with which shareholders of the Company will have an advisory vote on the compensation of the Company's named executive officers; - the approval of an Agreement and Plan of Merger effecting an internal restructuring of the Company through a merger of the Company with and into CBOCS, Inc., the Company's wholly owned subsidiary; and - the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the 2012 fiscal year.
+- the election of ten directors; - the approval of the Company's shareholder rights plan; - the approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in this proxy statement; and - the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the 2013 fiscal year.

-Has the Company been notified that a shareholder intends to propose alternative director nominee at the Annual Meeting?
+Has the Company been notified that a shareholder intends to propose alternative director nominees at the Annual Meeting?

 Yes.
-Biglari Holdings Inc. ("Biglari Holdings") has notified the Company of its intention to propose an alternative director nominee, Sardar Biglari, the chairman and chief executive officer of Biglari Holdings, for election at the Annual Meeting.
+Biglari Holdings Inc. and certain affiliated entities (collectively "Biglari Holdings") has notified the Company of its proposal of two alternative director nominees, Sardar Biglari, the chairman and chief executive officer of Biglari Holdings, and Philip L. Cooley, the vice chairman of Biglari Holdings, for election at the Annual Meeting.
 Our Board of Directors unanimously recommends a vote FOR each of the Board's nominees for director on the enclosed WHITE proxy card.
-The Biglari Holdings nominee has NOT been endorsed by our Board of Directors.
-We are not responsible for the accuracy of any information provided by or relating to Biglari Holdings or its nominee contained in any proxy solicitation materials filed or disseminated by, or on behalf of, Biglari Holdings or any other statements that Biglari Holdings may otherwise make.
+The Biglari Holdings nominees have NOT been endorsed by our Board of Directors.
+We are not responsible for the accuracy of any information provided by or relating to Biglari Holdings or its nominees contained in any proxy solicitation materials filed or disseminated by, or on behalf of, Biglari Holdings or any other statements that Biglari Holdings may otherwise make.